valentave/Calculator/README.md

 ## Limitations
 - Division by zero is not allowed.
 If the user attempts to divide by zero, an error message will be displayed.
 - For visual simplification, the calculator supports arithmetic operations with up to three decimal places.
 Results are rounded to three decimal places if necessary.

+## Live Preview
+A live preview of the calculator app is available here.
+You can try out the calculator's functionality directly in your web browser.